Stabilizing the unstable output of persistent homology computations: Further analysis and discussion

-Again we explore Example \ref{ex:HF}, this time with the input ${\bf a} = (5,1.1,1,1.05,15)$ to a persistent homology computation that builds a filtration on a line graph with five vertices $v_1, \ldots v_5$.
-The function $F_{\bf a}$, whose graph is on the left of Figure \ref{fig:FlatGraph}, has a global min at $v_3$.
-From the diagram in the middle, we see $h_3({\bf a}) = 15 -1 = 14$.
-Note that $h_i({\bf a}) = 0$ for $i \neq 3$, since only one component is created during the entire filtration.
-On the right, we see convolved values of these functions, with notation and computation procedure exactly as above.
+Again we explore Example \ref{ex:component}, this time with the input $\vect{a} = (5,1.1,1,1.05,15)$ to a persistent homology computation that builds a filtration on a line graph with five vertices $v_1, \ldots v_5$.
+The function $F_\vect{a}$, whose graph is on the left of Figure \ref{fig:FlatGraph}, has a global min at $v_3$.
+From the diagram in the middle, we see $h_3(\vect{a}) = 15 -1 = 14$.
+Note that $h_i(\vect{a}) = 0$ for $i \neq 3$, since only one component is created during the entire filtration.
+On the right, we see convolved values of these functions for $100$ evenly spaced choices of bandwidth between $0.01$ and $0.5$, with notation and computation procedure exactly as in \ref{sec:first-line-graph} above.

-\subsubsection{Distance-to-a-curve experiment.}
+\subsection{Distance-to-a-curve experiment}

-Next we reconsider Example \ref{ex:FDC}.
+Next we reconsider Example \ref{ex:edge}.
 Let $C$ be the PL-curve with nine vertices on the left side of Figure \ref{fig:SmallBigDiamond}.
-In our language, $C = C_{\bf a}$, where the input vector ${\bf a}$ specifies the coordinates of the nine vertices: $v_1 = (0,0.1), v_2 = (1,1), v_3 = (2,0.12), v_4 = (7,5), v_5 = (12,0), v_6 = (7,-5), v_7 = (2,-0.12), v_8 = (1,-1), v_9 = (0,-0.1).$ Following the vocabulary of Example \ref{ex:FDC}, this curve placement leads to a order-preserving function $f_{{\bf a}}$ on the abstract full complex $K$ on nine vertices.
+In our language, $C = C_\vect{a}$, where the input vector $\vect{a}$ specifies the coordinates of the nine vertices: $v_1 = (0,0.1), v_2 = (1,1), v_3 = (2,0.12), v_4 = (7,5), v_5 = (12,0), v_6 = (7,-5), v_7 = (2,-0.12), v_8 = (1,-1), v_9 = (0,-0.1).$ Following the vocabulary of Example \ref{ex:FDC}, this curve placement leads to a order-preserving function $f_{\vect{a}}$ on the abstract full complex $K$ on nine vertices.